caddyserver/forwardproxy/README.md

 - `basic_auth [user] [password]`
   Sets basic HTTP auth credentials.
 This property may be repeated multiple times.
 Note that this is different from Caddy's built-in `basic_auth` directive.
 BE SURE TO CHECK THE NAME OF THE SITE THAT IS REQUESTING CREDENTIALS BEFORE YOU ENTER THEM.

+  It is also possible to provide auth credentials with an hashed password.
+For now, the password must be SHA-256 encoded, provided in hex string format.

   Default: no authentication required.
 - `probe_resistance [secretlink.tld]`